 1989, magna cum laude

-I never could warm up to the idea of going to art school, having been brought up with plenty around me, but some courses in addition to my work on my own have been: life drawing (Art Students League), painting and sculpture (Columbia University), basic jewelry making, repousse, etching, enameling, lost wax casting (92nd Street Y, Parsons School of Design, Art School of The Austin Museum of Art).
+Having come up in an an artistic family, for some reason I could never quite bring myself to get a formal art education.
+But I have taken courses over the years in life drawing (Art Students League), painting and sculpture (Columbia University), basic jewelry making, repousse, etching, enameling, lost wax casting (92nd Street Y, Parsons School of Design, Art School of The Austin Museum of Art).

 All of my digital video, photography, and collage skills have been self-taught.